canalplus/rx-player/doc/deprecated.md

 ### <a name="meth-setVideoBufferSize"></a>setVideoBufferSize

 ``setVideoBufferSize`` will be removed from the API.
-Its role can eventually be replaced by the new ``setWantedBufferAhaead`` API which will set the buffering goal (buffer size).
+Its role can eventually be replaced by the new ``setWantedBufferAhead`` API which will set the buffering goal (buffer size).

 The only difference being than this is not type-related (as in audio/video types) anymore.